s-celles/ipecmd-wrapper/docs/contributing.md

 We follow PEP 8 with some modifications:

-- Line length: 88 characters (Black default)
+- Line length: 88 characters (Ruff default)
 - Use double quotes for strings
 - Use type hints where appropriate
 - Document public functions and classes